icarus-consulting/Xive/README.md

 - Save data in files
 - Save data in memory
 - Simplify xml reading and writing
-- Provide mutexed access to files
+- Provide threadsafe access to files
 - Simplify your entity-unit testing

 ## What Xive cannot do
-- Replace a database in speed (but most of the times, a database is overkill)
+- Replace a relational database

 ## Designing Apps using Xive